kazuki-sf/emoCAPTCHA/README.md

 - Cloud scoring: `app/api/score/route.ts` calls the OpenAI Vision model and returns `{ matched, confidence, reasons, model }`.
 - On-device scoring: MediaPipe face blendshapes are evaluated locally against thresholds.

-By default, the component initializes with the cloud engine:
+By default, the component uses the cloud engine (OpenAI).
+If the cloud call fails, it automatically falls back to on‑device scoring.
+There is no visible engine toggle in the UI:

 ```ts
 // components/EmoCaptcha.tsx
 const [engine] = useState<'mediapipe' | 'openai'>('openai')
 ```

-Switch to on-device by changing `'openai'` to `'mediapipe'`.
+You can change the default engine in code by editing the initial `useState` value if desired.

 ---